 Don’t worry, after you get that first Lightning Lane or at any point during the day you can always re-select attractions you are interested in by going back to the My Day section.
 But getting those high demand attractions at the top of your Tip Board for your 7:00 AM reservation will do wonders for your day.

-Tip: Use time.gov to help you time exactly when to get a Lightning Lane at 7:00 AM.
+Tip: Use time.gov on another device to help you time exactly when to get a Lightning Lane at 7:00 AM.
 Pull down to refresh your Tip Board a split second before the clock hits seven!